radixdlt/scrypto-challenges/3-lending/Ground_Finance/README.md

 ### Public test

-The test used both the PTE resim client and the PTE Browser Extension, *the test will be running on <https://pte01.radixdlt.com/> sever*
+The public test used both the PTE resim client and the PTE Browser Extension, *the test will be running on <https://pte01.radixdlt.com/> sever*

+The frontend is bootstraped with Vite and React.

+You need a wallet address on the [PTE Browser Extension](https://docs.radixdlt.com/main/scrypto/public-test-environment/pte-getting-started.html) to participate on the public test.

 **Test Component initializing and get testing resource through resim client:**